lgw2/lgw2.github.io/_pages/research.md

 problems, mostly in bioinformatics.

 ## Network flow decomposition with application to multiassembly
-The decomposition of flow networks into a minimum number of paths is a NP-hard problem that is also a natural model for multiassembly problems like RNA transcript and viral quasispecies assembly.
+The decomposition of a flow network into a minimum number of paths is a NP-hard problem that is also a natural model for multiassembly problems like RNA transcript and viral quasispecies assembly.
 My dissertation addresses both practical and theoretical sides of this problem.